 It also provides a useful shelter in which your sprayer can be stored prepared and filled.
 This often reduces the need for anti-freeze use during storage, and creates better working conditions for the operators.

-Up to £10,000 of funding is available for development of washdown and treatment facilities.
-See page 5 for more details.
+Up to £10,000 of funding is available for development of washdown and treatment facilities and treatment facilities